rilesc555/CS303_Assignment01/readme.md

 3. follow the instructions in the console
 4. enjoy!

-Screenshots of output are found in cmake-build-debug
+Screenshots of output are found in main folder